atlisg/vegan-bot/pm.md

 * Click outside select bot should close it
 * Share button bug that Ægir found
 * Make clickable areas bigger for select-bot, about, help, etc.
+* About page
+  * Remember to have the github repo link somewhere
+* Intro page